pallie1/intro_to_rails/intro_to_rails_am.md

 As with everything new frameworks get introduced into the market and older frameworks move out of favor.
 Check out the following visual on [Most Popular Backend Frameworks | 2012-2019](https://www.youtube.com/watch?v=8FQ4zW_F_Iw)

-Take for instance the following web sites.
-What backend frameworks are they using?
+Now that you've exposed to the plethora of frameworks available, let's take a look at the following web site.
+From just examining thier homepage can you determine what backend frameworks are they using?

 - [PayPal](https://www.paypal.com/)
 - [Netflix](https://www.netflix.com/)
 - [AirBnB](https://www.airbnb.com/)

-We can use a free online tool called [builtwith](https://builtwith.com/) to examine the site and provide some exposure to what technologies are being implemented on the site.
+The answer to that is most certainly no however we can use a free online tool called [builtwith](https://builtwith.com/) to examine the site and provide some exposure to what technologies are being implemented on the site, both back and front end.

 Here are a few resources that discuss the best or most popular web frameworks: